Local housing allowance

 - the Pension Service

-- homeless charities/organisations
+- homeless charities or organisations

 - Supporting People teams

-- local/council rent deposit scheme administrators, homelessness or housing advice officers
+- local council rent deposit scheme administrators, homelessness or housing advice officers

 We will write to the tenant and the landlord to explain our decision.